RahulJamod28/Currency-Converter/README.md

 ---

 ## 🚀 Features
-- Convert currency from one country to another
+- Convert Currency from one country to another
 - Uses Fetch API for live exchange rates
 - Country flags update automatically
 - Clean and simple UI